-- The main connection point for all deck supplies is at the top of the oven. - A wall isolator must be available to isolate the oven completely.
-This isolator must be easily accessible to the oven operator. - Read the Safety section on page 18. - Electrical loadings are in the Specifications section on page 13.
+- The main connection point for all deck supplies is at the top of the oven. - A wall isolator must be available in order to completely isolate the oven.
+This isolator must be clearly accessible to the oven operator. - Read the Safety section on page 16. - Electrical loadings are in the Specifications section.

-Fit earth straps (part no. 158-25-11200)
+Fit the earth straps (158-25-11200)

-Factory-built ovens already have them fitted, but always check that they are fitted.
+Factory-built ovens already have them fitted, but always check they are fitted.

-Figure 2: Connect earth (ground) straps between each modular deck
+Figure 1: Connect earth (ground) straps between each modular deck

-Fit the tile retaining brackets (part no. 257-06-00015)
+Fit the tile retaining brackets (257-06-00015)

-Only deck ovens built on-site need this procedure, but always check that they are fitted.
+Note: Only deck ovens built on-site need this procedure, but always check they are fitted.

 - 1. Find the brackets and screws loose in a supplied plastic bag. - 2.
 Position the bracket to touch the tile (as shown in the photograph) - 3.
 Fix the bracket using two screws. - 4.
-Repeat steps 1 to 3 for both sides of each deck.
+Repeats Steps 1 to 3 for both sides on each deck.

-Figure 3: Installing the tile retaining brackets
+Figure 2: Installing the tile retaining brackets